-China’s central bank said Monday it will cut the amount of cash banks must keep in reserve for some small and midsize locally focused lenders from May 15, in a new easing measure to support the economy as external uncertainties increase.
+China's central bank said Monday it will cut the amount of cash banks must keep in reserve for some small- and medium-sized locally-focused lenders from May 15, in a new easing measure to support the economy.

-The move is expected to unleash 280 billion yuan ($41.4 billion) in long-term funds into the market, the People's Bank of China said in a statement (link in Chinese).
+The move is expected to unleash 280 billion yuan ($41.5 billion) in long-term funds into the market, the People's Bank of China said in a statement.

 “All the funds will be loaned to private and small companies,” the statement said.

-About 1,000 rural commercial banks that focus on serving the economy in their local counties will benefit from the “lower favorable reserve requirement ratio (RRR)” of 8%, the PBOC said, without specifying the margin of the cut.
+About 1,000 rural commercial banks that focus on serving their local economies will benefit from the “lower favorable reserve requirement ratio” of 8%, the PBOC said, without specifying the margin of the cut.

 Related: China’s Central Bank to Release New Banknotes and Coins in August